ctn-waterloo/cogsci2019-ssp/README.md

-# cogsci2019-ssp
+# A neural representation of continuous space using fractional binding

-Code for the paper "A neural representation of continuous space using fractional binding"
+Code accompanying the paper presented at CogSci 2019 in Montreal

+Brent Komer, Terrence C. Stewart, Aaron R. Voelker, and Chris Eliasmith.
+(2019) [A neural representation of continuous space using fractional binding](http://compneuro.uwaterloo.ca/files/publications/komer.2019.pdf). *Proceedings of the 41st Annual Meeting of the Cognitive Science Society.*

+## Reproducing results

 Figure 1, 2a, and 3 are created with `example_figures.py`